Huntington Beach Auto Accident Lawyers

 - Lost income

-- The negligent party had a duty to the injured person.
+- The negligent party had a duty of care to the victim.

 - The negligent driver breached their duty.